 A truly sporty interior

-The passenger compartment of the 911 GT2 RS is dominated by red Alcantara, black leather and interior parts with a carbon-weave finish as standard.
+The passenger compartment of the 911 GT2 RS is dominated by red Alcantara, black leather, and interior parts with a carbon-weave finish as standard.
 The GT2 RS sports steering wheel with gearshift paddles enables quick and sporty gear changes.
 Drivers and passengers experience the driving dynamics of the high-performance sports car in full bucket seats with a carbon-weave finish.
-As in every 911, the Porsche Communication Management is the central control unit for audio, navigation and communication.
-The Connect Plus module and Porsche Track Precision app are also included as standard, enabling detailed recording, display and analysis of driving data on a smartphone.
+As in every 911, Porsche Communication Management is the central control unit for audio, navigation, and communication.
+The Connect Plus module and Porsche Track Precision app are also included as standard, enabling detailed recording, display, and analysis of driving data on a smartphone.

-The optional Chrono Package expands the PCM functions to include performance display, which can be used to display, save and evaluate track times.
-The package also includes a stopwatch on the switch panel with both analogue and digital display.
+The optional Chrono Package expands the PCM functions to include a performance display, which can be used to display, save, and evaluate track times.
+The package also includes a stopwatch on the switch panel with both analog and digital displays.
 What's more, the Chrono Package on the 911 GT2 RS comes with a lap trigger.
 Using the Porsche Track Precision app in conjunction with external markers on a start/finish straight, this lap trigger enables drivers to record lap times with a high level of precision.